Orange squiggle Pink cross Yellow crosses 3 orange wavy lines Orange dashes

 Meanwhile, entertainment company ViacomCBS set the bar high for CSR, taking advantage of UGV during a time where physical events were off the table.
 Every year, the company hosts a yearly event called Viacommunity Day aimed at bringing their global employees together to volunteer for local communities across the world and have a positive impact on the people and areas where they live.
 In 2020, ViacomCBS celebrated their 24th Viacommunity Day remotely.

 Nevertheless, the event was a great success; employees from 24 offices and regions came together to achieve 10,000 hours of virtual good and engaged over 100 organisations in the process.
-Finally, these powerful and unique stories were edited and woven together to create an inspiring compilation of user generated videos.
+Finally, these powerful and unique stories were edited and woven together to create an inspiring compilation of employee-generated videos.
 The result?
 An impactful story that showcased employees connecting with and doing good for the causes close to their hearts.

 Storytelling meets UGV